restic/restic/doc/REST_backend.md

 Returns the content of the blob with the given name and type if it is stored in the repository, "404 not found" otherwise.

+If the request specifies a partial read with a Range header field, then the status code of the response is 206 instead of 200 and the response only contains the specified range.

 Response format: binary/octet-stream

 ## POST /{type}/{name}